phovea/phovea.github.io/developers/plugins.md

 * several abstraction layers <br>
    -> e.g. dataset is wrapped into an API with common interface

-The container repository includes a shell script file *manage.sh*, which helps installing and managing Caleydo Web plugins and their dependencies in the virtual environment.
+The container repository includes a shell script file *manage.sh*, which helps installing and managing Phovea plugins and their dependencies in the virtual environment.
 It uses [Bower](http://bower.io/) for resolving web dependencies and [Python pip](https://pypi.python.org/pypi/pip) for python dependencies.
-[Grunt.js](http://gruntjs.com/) is used for building Caleydo Web and running the web server.
+[Grunt.js](http://gruntjs.com/) is used for building Phovea and running the web server.

 ## JavaScript ES6 Promise